matthewmoscou/TSLsummerschool2017/README.md

 A tutorial on genetics that integrates visualization with ggplot2

 ## Introduction
 The goal of this practical is to gain an understanding of how to use natural variation to map a trait of interest.
+Whether mapping a gene or quantitative trait locus (QTL), the approaches used are identical.
 We will be using a diverse array of software and scripts that aid genetic analysis, including:
 1. R
   * qtl
   * ggplot2